Risks vs. Benefits of Medications: How to Know?

 You'll want to know about:

-- your expected outcomes (a cure, control of a chronic disease, or palliative care)
+- Your expected outcomes (will you have a cure, control of a chronic disease, or palliative care to improve quality of life)

 Asking questions and learning about the risks versus benefits of medications can help you become a fully informed participant in your own health care plan.
 You should provide information to your healthcare provider so they can gain additional knowledge about your current medications or treatment plans.
 This information helps your provider to make the right choices for your health care going forward.

-Here is a general outline of six actions you can take to ensure your treatment is as safe as possible and produces the expected outcome.
+Here is a general outline of 6 actions you can take to ensure your treatment is as safe as possible and produces the expected outcome.

 1. Talk to your healthcare provider